moq-wg/moq-transport/draft-ietf-moq-transport.md

 is monotonically increasing variable length integer and it MUST uniquely identify a subscription within a session. `Subscribe ID` is used by subscribers and the publishers to identify a given subscription.
-Subscribers generate the `Subscribe ID` and it MUST be copied by the publisher when responding to the subscription requests.
+Subscribers specify the `Subscribe ID` and it is included in the corresponding SUBSCRIBE_OK or SUBSCRIBE_ERROR.

 * StartGroup: The Location of the requested group.
 StartGroup's Mode MUST NOT be None.